Trust & Estate Planning

 Estate Settlement Services

-CNB Bank's Wealth and Asset Management team will work with your legal advisor to administer and settle your estate without unnecessary delay.
+CNB Bank's Trust department will work with your legal advisor to administer and settle your estate without unnecessary delay.
 Estate settlement services include probating the estate, gathering and valuing assets, filing the proper documents/returns in a timely and efficient manner, paying death tax, debts or other expenses and other administrative work on your estate's behalf.
 During the settlement period, the estate's assets are overseen and your estate is faithfully distributed as you have directed in your will.

 CNB Bank can help with wealth transfer including:

 - Estate administration as Executor, Administrator or Agent for Executor

 - Tax and legal strategy development to minimize all types of taxes, including inheritance, estate, generation skipping and income tax preparation or review

 - Preparation of all required inventories and accountings

 - Distribution of assets in accordance with an estate plan